MHR1985/Test/Assignment 1/readme.md

 ## Thoughts:
 What was good:
 * Only code what you need.
-* When you make changes, you can see that if all previous steps still work.
+* When you make changes, you can see if all previous steps still work.
 * Better code structure

 Annoying or difficult: